celo-org/optimism/op-chain-ops/cmd/celo-migrate/README.md

 ##### Generate test allocs file

-The state migration takes in a allocs file that specifies the l2 state changes to be made during the migration.
+The state migration takes in an allocs file that specifies the l2 state changes to be made during the migration.
 This file can be generated from the deploy config and l1 contract addresses by running the following from the `contracts-bedrock` directory.

 ```bash
 CONTRACT_ADDRESSES_PATH=../../op-chain-ops/cmd/celo-migrate/testdata/deployment-l1-holesky.json \